Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: Introduction

 We organize this paper as follows: In the next section, we briefly review the general relativistic model implemented in this work.
-In Sec. \ref{sec:bayes}, the Bayesian approach applied to the model of section \ref{sec:GR} is exposed and the results of the statistical fit are presented.
-Finally, we discuss the results in Sec. \ref{sec:conclusions}.
+In Sect. \ref{sec:bayes}, the Bayesian approach applied to the model of section \ref{sec:GR} is exposed, and the results of the statistical fit are presented.
+Finally, we discuss the results in Sect. \ref{sec:conclusions} .

-\section{General Relativistic Model}
+\section{General relativistic model}

-This model is based on a general relativistic formalism that has been developed in \citep{Herrera15} and \citep{Banerjee22} to analytically express the mass and spin parameters of the rotating Kerr BH in terms of observational redshift/blueshift of photons emitted by massive particles orbiting the BH and their orbital parameters.
-This scenario has been employed in \cite{Nucamendi21} for a static and spherically symmetric Schwarzschild BH of the form {
+This BH rotation curve model is based on a general relativistic formalism that was developed in Herrera-Aguilar and Nucamendi (\cite{Herrera15}) and Banerjee et al. (\cite{Banerjee22}) to analytically express the mass and spin parameters of the rotating Kerr BH in terms of observational redshift and blueshift of photons emitted by massive particles orbiting the BH and their orbital parameters.
+This scenario has been employed in Nucamendi et al. (\cite{Nucamendi21}) for a static and spherically symmetric Schwarzschild BH of the form

-}where $m$\ is the total mass of the BH in $G=1=c$ units.
-As the test particles of the model, we have water megamasers orbiting circularly a central static BH of the AGN accretion disc characterized by the line element (\ref{schw}).
-These megamasers are distributed on the entire disc and are stimulated by the BH, making them to emit photons.
-Then, we are able to observe the shift in their frequency at certain positions of the orbit.
-In this context, the total frequency shift of the photons is given by {
+where $m$\ is the total mass of the BH in $G=1=c$ units.
+In this case, the test particles of the model are water megamasers circularly orbiting a central static BH in the AGN accretion disc.
+The motion of these masers takes place in the gravitational field of the BH characterized by the line element (\ref{schw}).
+Thus, one is able to observe the shift in the frequency of the photons that the masers emit at certain positions of their orbit.